 Or do you sometimes feel lethargic, heavy, or perhaps a little unbalanced and ungrounded afterward?

 Your answer to these questions reveals your choice of food.
 What you eat greatly impacts not just your body but also your mind and emotions.

 This is why if you want to truly follow God’s words, you have to abide by his commands.
 And, this involves the food to eat and food to avoid.

-By understanding the food in the Bible and what God has forbidden us and allowed us to eat, you will reap the wonderful blessings that come with a healthy and balanced diet.
+By understanding the food in the Bible and what God has gifted us to eat, you will reap incredible blessings that come with a healthy and balanced diet.

-Use this guide to help you in planning out your daily meals and be on your way to achieving outstanding health that will help you thrive and not just survive!
+Use this guide to help in planning out your daily meals and be on your way to achieving outstanding health that leads to thriving and not just surviving!